Green-Software-Foundation/if-unofficial-plugins/src/lib/teads-curve/README.md

-# Teads' CPU Estimation Model
+# Teads' CPU Estimation Plugin

-> [!NOTE] > `Teads-Curve` is a community model, not part of the IF standard library.
-This means the IF core team are not closely monitoring these models to keep them up to date.
+> [!NOTE] > `Teads-Curve` is a community plugin, not part of the IF standard library.
+This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

-Teads Engineering team has built a model that is capable of estimating CPU usages across varying type of CPUs using a curve commonly known as Teads Curve.
+Teads Engineering team has built a plugin that is capable of estimating CPU usages across varying type of CPUs using a curve commonly known as Teads Curve.

-## Model name
+## Plugin name

-IF recognizes the Teads CPU model as `teads-curve`.
+IF recognizes the Teads CPU plugin as `teads-curve`.

 ## Parameters

-### Model config
+### Plugin config

 - `thermal-design-power`: the TDp of the processor
 - `interpolation`: the interpolation method to apply to the TDP data